marklogic/flux/docs/export/export-documents.md

 partition that was created when reading data via Optic.
 You can include `--zip-file-count 1` to force all documents to be written to a single ZIP file.
 See the below section on "Understanding partitions" for more information.

+### Windows-specific issues with zip files

+In the likely event that you have one or more URIs with a forward slash - `/` - in them, then creating a zip file with those URIs - which are used as the zip entry names - will produce confusing behavior on Windows.
+If you open the zip file via Windows Explorer, Windows will erroneously think the zip file is empty.
+If you open the zip file using 7-Zip, you will see a top-level entry named `_` if one or more of your URIs begin with a forward slash.
+These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the zip file.
+The contents of the file are correct and if you were to import them with Flux via the `import-files` command, you will get the expected results.

 ## Specifying an encoding

 MarkLogic stores all content [in the UTF-8 encoding](https://docs.marklogic.com/guide/search-dev/encodings_collations#id_87576).